-Established in 1975, the RCCD Foundation, is a 501(c)(3) not-for-profit organization that provides support for scholarships and other special projects to benefit the students of the Riverside Community College District and its Colleges.
-Over the years, the RCCD Foundation has played a major role in the acquisition of land for what is now Moreno Valley College, expansion of the Early Childhood Studies building at Riverside City College, creation of the RCC Art Gallery, Passport to College, the purchase of the RCCD Alumni House, the Riverside Aquatics Complex, among other initiatives.
+Established in 1975, the RCCD Foundation, is a 501(c)(3) not-for-profit organization that provides support for scholarships, programs and special projects to benefit the students of the Riverside Community College District and its Colleges.
+Over the years, the RCCD Foundation has played a major role in several initiatives, including the acquisition of land for Moreno Valley College, expansion of the Early Childhood Studies building at Riverside City College, creation of the RCC Art Gallery and Passport to College, and the purchase of the RCCD Alumni House.
 Scholarship support remains a central mission of the RCCD Foundation.

-In 1991, the Foundation launched a successful \$1 million Endowed Scholarship Campaign, one of the largest scholarship campaigns undertaken by a community college at the time.
-Today, thanks to tremendous support from individuals and businesses throughout the region, the Foundation's assets total more than \$5 million, with \$500,000 distributed annually in scholarship support to incoming, continuing, and transferring students.
-In 2005 and 2006, an additional \$1,000,000 in scholarships was awarded to students enrolled in the Passport to College program, a nationally recognized early outreach initiative.
-In 2006, the RCCD Foundation launched a major gifts initiative -Campaign RCC which successfully raised more than \$20 million in cash, pledges and planned gifts to construct the Riverside Aquatics Complex, provide programmatic support to the School of Nursing/Science Complex, acquire Allied Health equipment for Moreno Valley College, and support the development of a construction management program at Norco College.
+In 1991, the Foundation launched a successful \$1 million Endowed Scholarship Campaign, at the time one of the largest scholarship campaigns undertaken by a community college.
+Today, thanks to tremendous support from individuals and businesses throughout the region, the Foundation's assets total more than \$5 million, with \$500,000 in scholarships distributed annually to incoming, continuing, and transferring students.
+In 2010, the RCCD Foundation successfully concluded Campaign RCC, a major gifts initiative that raised more than \$21 million in cash, pledges and planned gifts to construct the Riverside Aquatics Complex, provide programmatic support for the School of Nursing and Science/Math Complex, provide Allied Health equipment for Moreno Valley College, and support the development of a construction management program at Norco College.

+In September, 2011, The RCCD Foundation and RCCD together launched Invest in Excellence, 100 @100, a comprehensive effort to reach the \$100 million mark in total public and private external resources by 2016 when Riverside City College celebrates its 100th Anniversary, coinciding with the 25th anniversaries of Moreno Valley College and Norco College.
+The Campaign focuses on 4 pillars of excellence: student, academic, workforce and community.
 The Foundation encourages outright gifts, pledges and planned gifts to further the mission of the District.
 The RCCD Foundation Office is located in the RCCD Alumni House.
-If you would like to learn more about the RCCD Foundation or you are interested in gift and scholarship opportunities, please call (951) 222-8626 or visit the foundation's website at www.rccd.edu/ community/foundation.
+To learn more about gift opportunities, please call (951) 222-8626 or visit the Foundation's website at www.rccd.edu/foundation.